 Building a slick, AI-driven quick commerce app sounds great on paper.

-But in the wild?
-It’s a high-speed balancing act between tech, logistics, and user expectations.
+a high-speed balancing act between tech, logistics, and user expectations.

 Here are the challenges that tend to trip teams up, and more importantly, how to keep them from tripping you.